CodyReichert/awesome-cl/README.md

   interface to `libcurses` in Common Lisp.
 It provides both a raw, low-level interface to libcurses via CFFI, and a more higher-level lispier interface.
 [MIT][200].
-* [Deploy](https://github.com/Shinmera/deploy) - a system to help you
-  easily and quickly deploy standalone common lisp applications as binaries.
-Specifically it is geared towards applications with foreign library dependencies that run some kind of GUI.
-[Artistic License 2.0][51].
 * [shcl](https://github.com/bradleyjensen/shcl) - a POSIX-like shell in Common Lisp.
 [Apache2.0][51].
 * [cl-progress-bar](https://github.com/sirherrbatka/cl-progress-bar/) - progress bars, just like in Quicklisp !
 [MIT][200].
 * [WCL](https://github.com/wadehennessey/wcl) - allow hundreds of Lisp